JoshDoody/fsn/_posts/2016-06-04-why-negotiate-starting-salary.md

 ---
 layout: posts
 title: Why negotiate starting salary?
-tagline: You should negotiate staring salary.
+subhead: You should negotiate staring salary.
 Here's why.
 excerpt: You should negotiate your starting salary to maximize your pay when starting a new job.
 Here's why.
 categories:
   - negotiate